-Natural Resource Sector System Development Life Cycle
+Natural Resource Ministries System Development Life Cycle

 It guides information management and information technology vendors, staff, and clients in the creation and maintenance of information management systems.

-Working with business and technical resources to plan and define the scope, approach, budget and work plan.
+Plan and define the scope, approach, budget and work plan.

 Ensure plans and processes are in place to manage the risks for applications and information.

 Identify transition requirements and confirm delivery of application.

 Document how the solution will satisfy the business requirements.